 As a member of the public, NRS Primary Care has a number of different ways for you to get involved:

-We have a number of actively recruiting studies which you may find of interest
+we have a number of actively recruiting studies that you may find of interest

 This group meets to advise health researchers and NRS Primary Care on all aspects of the research process, including the materials used during research studies.

 Through Patient and Public Involvement (PPI), we can help keep health research activity focused on what will really benefit patients, carers and the public using frontline services.
 PPI for primary care research can be difficult because most charities and advocacy organisations are organised around specific conditions.
 NRS Primary Care has the potential to play a key link role between researchers and interested patients and members of the public.

 The NRS Primary Care PPI Group was established in January 2016.
 The group was set up to listen to patient voices in general practice research in the Glasgow area.
 During the course of the first year our PPI members have played an active and enthusiastic role in the development of the group: planning and participating in seminars with researchers and patients; collaborating with university colleagues in presenting a workshop for stakeholders and conducting four SPCRN PPI group meetings over the course of the year.